KillianDavitt/docker-nebula/yesod.md

 ```bash
 stack build
 ```
 The first build will take quite some time - perhaps 20 minutes or so.
-Go take a break.
-Appreciate that a tool stack performing these task automatically means a developer not having to do so, taking even longer.
-Stack will use precompiled libraries if they exist on your machine, downloading and building them if the particular library version required is not already cached.The stack build system is very robust, so the chances of this process failing before it reaches...ahem...your own code is very low - do not entertain the need to monitor the build.

 ## Test your Project ##
 You are obviously going to run the test suite yes? :)